WDD 130: Web Fundamentals

 Validate HTML

 1. Open this demonstration page in your browser.
-This page contains some HTML issues.
+This page contains several HTML mistakes.

 2. Validate the HTML by using the Web Developer browser extension that you have already added to your browser.